LuisGuillen03/NLP_MCD/README.md

    pip install pandas numpy scikit-learn nltk imbalanced-learn matplotlib seaborn datasets tensorflow==2.* gensim
    ```

-   The `transformers` package is no longer required: the current version replaces the BERT model with a **compact Transformer** implemented in Keras.

 3. On first run the preprocessing step automatically downloads NLTK stopwords.

 ## Running the pipeline